Moving can be difficult, especially when making an international move. There is so much that must be done, it can be difficult to keep up with it all.

 3 to 4 Weeks Before Your International Move

-- Start the process of packing or let your international mover do it for you.
+- Start the process of packing or let your international moving company do it for you.

 - Begin by packing things that rarely get used and getting rid of things that you do not need.